LaureBrosseau/battlecard-generator/prompts.md

 ## Prompt 2: Turning your content into the HTML one-pager

-This prompt will format your battle card content into a printable HTML template (battlecard-template.html).
-This content can be used on Canva or Notion.
+This prompt will format your battle card content into a printable HTML template [`battlecard-template.html`](./battlecard-template.html) or [`battlecard-template.md`](./battlecard-template.md) if to use the content on Canva or Notion.

 Here's the prompt: